 The Company's long-term incentive programs are generally intended to provide rewards to executives only if value is created for shareholders over time and the executive continues in the employ of the Company.
 The Compensation and Stock Option Committee believes that employees should have sufficient holdings of the Company's Common Stock so that their decisions will appropriately foster growth in the value of the Company.
-The Compensation and Stock Option Committee reviews with the Chief Executive Officer the recommended individual awards and evaluates the scope of responsibility, strategic and operational goals of individual contributions in making final awards under the 1991 Omnibus Incentive Plan, the Special Stock Option Plan and determining participants in the KEEP Program.
+The Compensation and Stock Option Committee reviews with the Chief Executive Officer the recommended individual awards and evaluates the scope of responsibility, strategic and operational goals of individual contributions in making final awards under the Omnibus Incentive Plan, the Special Stock Option Plan and determining participants in the KEEP Program.

-Options issued pursuant to the 1995 Special Stock Option Plan and the KEEP Program after December 31, 2004 are considered deferred compensation arrangements under Section 409A of the Internal Revenue Code of 1986.
+Options issued pursuant to the Special Stock Option Plan and the KEEP Program after December 31, 2004 are considered deferred compensation arrangements under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").
 Accordingly, option recipients must make a written election to exercise option grants on specified future dates to avoid being subject to additional income taxes, interest and withholding.
 The election is irrevocable, but is subject to acceleration upon termination of employment, disability and certain other limited circumstances.
 All Executive Officers holding options granted under these plans have made such election.

 With respect to the share-based compensation, the Company recognizes stock compensation expense based on the Statement of Financial Accounting Standard 123R "Share-Based Payments" ("SFAS 123R").
-The standard requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
+SFAS 123R requires public companies to measure the cost of employee services received in exchange for an award of equity instruments based on the grant date fair value of the award.
 The Company uses the Black-Scholes option-pricing model to determine the grant date fair value.

 The Company ensures that stock option awards approved by the Compensation and Stock Option Committee will be granted subsequent to any planned release of material non-public information.
-The Company does not engage in the backdating, cancellation or re-pricing of stock options and have not engaged in such practices in the past.
+The Company has not engaged in the backdating, cancellation or re-pricing of stock options awarded to its Executive Officers.